Znack/front-end-tips/html.md

 ## Semantics

 #### Divide elements by meaning
- Sometimes there is easy way to divide block by their appearance because it requires less styles.
+ Sometimes there is an easy way to divide block by their appearance because it requires fewer styles.
 But it is wrong way that will confuse colleagues and make the app less scalable

 #### Don't insert block element inside inlines
  Avoid such code: `<span><div></div></span>`